Facts about the animal kingdom

 Bears

-However, this does not mean that bears spend all their lives alone.
-They meet other bears in order to breed, and mothers spend quite a lot of time with their young.
+Despite their solitary nature, bears do not spend all their lives alone.
+They meet other bears in order to reproduce.
+Once this happens, mothers spend quite a lot of time with their young and can be very protective.
+Males will not hang around after reproduction.
 As a general rule, however, bears are the most solitary carnivores in the world.

-For more facts about bears here is an article on how polar bears survive the cold of the Arctic and another on the most dangerous animals in India, which includes the Asian black bear of the Himalayas.
+For more facts about bears, we share an article on how polar bears survive the cold of the Arctic and another on the most dangerous animals in India, which includes the Asian black bear of the Himalayas.

 Black rhinoceros

 Rhinos are not known for their tolerance towards other animals.
-Their patience is limited and they have a somewhat surly character which makes them rather unsocial.
+Their patience is limited and they have a somewhat surly character which makes them rather antisocial.

-While female white rhinos don't mind spending time together, bulls and black rhinoceros in general prefer to stay alone.
-However, all the energy saved by being loners is spent when the time comes to mate.
-Males rhinos gather together only to court a female during breeding season.
+While female white rhinos don't mind spending time together, bulls of the white rhino species are solitary.
+Both male and female black rhinoceros generally prefer to stay alone.
+All the energy saved by being alone is spent when the time comes to mate.
+Male black rhinos gather together only to court a female during breeding season.

 While they can be considered one of the most solitary animals in the world, it is true that black rhinoceros can spend time and bond with others.
 They get along better if they are of different ages, as they don't see each other as a threat.
 Besides, the black rhinoceros is not particularly territorial.